mindpower4/blog/index.md

 The user interface is another important factor to consider when picking your provider, because nobody likes a clunky non-user friendly GUI that is difficult to navigate through.

-VPNs also have numerous servers around the world, so if you plan to move, you will want a service that provides as much coverage as possible to ensure complete privacy and security.
-Major vendors such as ExpressVPN and NordVPN have servers that are distributed worldwide to service their client base.
+It is essential for a provider to have numerous servers around the world.
+So, if you plan to move, you will want a service that provides as much coverage as possible to ensure complete privacy and security.
+Major vendors such as ExpressVPN have setup servers that are distributed worldwide to serve their clients.

 Ideally, your prospective VPN should offer a reliable customer service desk to help troubleshoot your program in case you run into any problems.

-When you figured out which VPN you want to buy, figure out a payment plan based on how much you can afford.
+When you figured out which one you want to buy, figure out a payment plan based on how much you can afford.
 VPNs are subscription-driven and can be expensive if you’re only doing monthly plans.
 Some vendors provide long-term subscriptions via semi-yearly to yearly discounts.

 If you’re not satisfied with the service you’re receiving from your VPN, make sure that the vendor offers a money-back guarantee.
 The end state is to choose one that works best for your needs. </p>